ziggekatten/m68k/README.md

 | 0x00D00000 -            | I/O space  (2 MB)                                                       |
 | 0x00D00000 - 0x00D0FFFF | DUART (64KB)                                                            |

+## Codebase
+I have switched to use https://github.com/tomstorey/m68k_bare_metal as base for my project instead of inventing all by myself.
+Sure, my linkerscript, Makefile and stuff was not bad, but was very bare bone.
+Even if there are a little more assembly, the structure is is more usable as defining exception vectors and stuff are easier.
+So instead of continuing and reinvent the wheel, I made the choice to use som clever stuff from github.
+Tom, you made me see a different (or more professional) way of doing stuff by the way you structured your code.
+Especially the linkerscript was an huge improvement over my amateur cocktail of C code.

+All old firmware code are now in the /old_stuff folder and all new under /mb68k_bare_metal/mb68k

 ## Version history
 0.1.10 - Use of new approach for using C and design wise introducing buffers and more GALs